Georges Valentine (shipwreck)

-In October 1904, the Georges Valentine, with a crew of twelve men commanded by Captain Prospero Mortolo, sailed with a load of milled mahogany from Pensacola bound for Buenos Aires.
+In October 1904, the Georges Valentine, with a crew of twelve men commanded by Captain Prospero Mortola, sailed with a load of milled mahogany from Pensacola bound for Buenos Aires.
 On 13 October 1904 the ship sighted Havana, Cuba, but she later hit a storm in the Florida Straits and was blown up the Atlantic coast of Florida where on 16 October 1904, despite her crew's attempts to keep her in deeper water, she ran aground in shallow water and wrecked off Hutchinson Island near Gilbert's Bar.
 Five crew members perished.
 Their bodies were not recovered.
 The seven survivors found refuge at the House of Refuge just 100 yards from the wreck site, where the House of Refuge's keeper, Captain William E. Rea, rendered aid to them.